-He is a former President of the Southern California Chinese Lawyers Association (2000-2001), a former President of the Taiwanese American Lawyers Association (2004-2005), a former Trustee of the Los Angeles County Bar Association (2001-2003), a former Board Member of the Asian Pacific American Bar Association of Los Angeles County (2001-2003), a current board member of the Alhambra Chamber of Commerce (2007-present), a current board member of the San Marino City Club, and a current board member of the Asian Pacific Islander Public Affairs Association's Southern California Region.
-He is also a member of the Foothills Lincoln Club and the Stanford Professionals In Real Estate (SPIRE).
+He is a former President of the Southern California Chinese Lawyers Association (2000-2001), a former President of the Taiwanese American Lawyers Association (2004-2005), a former Trustee of the Los Angeles County Bar Association (2001-2003), a former Board Member of the Asian Pacific American Bar Association of Los Angeles County (2001-2003), the Immediate Past President of the Alhambra Chamber of Commerce (board member from 2007-present), the current First Vice President of the San Marino City Club, and a current board member of the Asian Pacific Islander Public Affairs Association's Southern California Region.
+He is also a member of the Foothills Lincoln Club.

 In the community, he served three years as an elder for San Marino Community Church (2005-2008), and as a member of Session served as the Chair of the SMCC Personnel Committee (2007-2008).
-He was also a head coach for AYSO Soccer in Region 40, and is a lifetime member of the Chinese Club of San Marino.
+He was also a head coach for AYSO Soccer in Region 40.
 He has been a member of the San Marino City Club since 2004.